-Individuals who take Xanax for a short period of time to address a medical issue are far less likely to experience serious effects of Xanax than individuals who use or abuse the drug on a long-term basis.
+Individuals who take Xanax for a short period of time to address a medical issue are far less likely to experience serious side effects of Xanax than individuals who use or misuse the drug on a long-term basis.

-Moreover, abusers of benzodiazepines commonly take them with other drugs of abuse; generally, the benzodiazepine drug (e.g., Xanax) is not their primary drug of abuse.
-This can complicate any effects that are associated with long-term Xanax abuse.
+Moreover, those who misuse benzodiazepines commonly take them with other drugs; generally, the benzodiazepine drug (e.g., Xanax) is not their primary drug of use.
+This can complicate any effects that are associated with long-term Xanax misuse.

-According to professional sources, such as the four-volume set The Neuropathology of Drug Addictions and Drug Abuse, the short-term effects of Xanax use and abuse include:
+According to professional sources, such as the four-volume set The Neuropathology of Drug Addictions and Drug Abuse, the short-term effects of Xanax use and misuse include:

 - A significant reduction in anxiety or the subjective experience of perceived stress.